CELEBRATING 40 YEARS AS A HAM OPERATOR - 1975 / 2015

 On line log search: DX.QSL.NET

-LoTW (preferred) and eQSL.cc for "virtual QSLs".
+LoTW is preferred and QSL Mgr W5UE as alternative for those requiring printed cards.
 NO BUREAU NOR DIRECT MAIL PLEASE !!!

 Randy Becnel, W5UE

 SUPPORT THE DX CODE OF CONDUCT.
 I DO !!!

 1626971 Last modified: 2015-01-22 03:38:41, 5907 bytes

 You must be logged in to file a report on this page